Fees when buying a new car in Canada

-Don't forget to factor in dealership fees, taxes, insurance premiums and other hidden fees when buying a car in Canada.
+Don't forget to factor in dealer fees, taxes, insurance premiums and other hidden fees when buying a car in Canada.

 In order to drive your new or new-to-you car off the lot, you’ll need to pay the dealer, the government, the gas station and maybe even a mechanic.
 Aside from looking at the price of the car itself, don’t forget to factor in these dealer fees and other extra costs when buying a car and trying to calculate exactly how much you’ll have to shell out.
 Keep reading for a breakdown of what you’ll have to pay in fees when buying a new car in Canada.

-Depending on the age of your car and what province you are in, you may also need to pay to have an emissions test when you register the vehicle.
+Depending on the age of your car and what province you are in, you may also need to pay to have an emissions test done when you register the vehicle.

 If you’re buying a new car, you’ll likely be charged a freight fee, which typically costs anywhere from $850 to $1,700.
-You’re charged this dealer fee to cover what the dealer pays, plus profit in some cases, for shipping the car from the manufacturer to the dealership.
+You’re charged this dealer fee to cover what the dealer pays, plus profits in some cases, for shipping the car from the manufacturer to the dealership.

 If you’re buying a used car, it’s a good idea to have it checked out by an independent mechanic to make sure the car doesn’t have any defects you should be aware of.
 This is one extra cost when buying a car that you don’t want to avoid.
 Spending a little extra now on an inspection can save you a lot in the future.
 A pre-purchase inspection usually costs around $100 to $200, but charges vary based on the mechanic.

-Most cars aren’t going to come fully filled, so you may need to gas up your car as soon as you leave the dealership.
+Most cars aren’t going to come fully filled, so you may need to fill your tank as soon as you leave the dealership.
 Filling up your new car with gas can typically cost anywhere from $20 to $60.

 Compare your car loan options

 The sticker price of your car doesn’t include everything you’ll need to pay.
 Car sales tax, dealer fees and other extra fees when buying a new car in Canada can start to add up.
 Make sure you understand the total amount you’ll be on the hook for before getting a car loan so you don’t end up short on cash.

 Frequently asked questions